irispixel/vscode-dartsass/README.md

 ## Todo

-  1. Also the list of watchers need to be better visualized than the naive output in the console.
+  1. The list of directory watchers need to be better visualized than the naive output in the console.